-While parts of Spain in the north might be hit by snow, deluges of rain and strong winds, other areas, mainly in the southern half of the peninsula, can be basked in glorious sunshine and unnaturally high temperatures – which typically influences busier-than-usual activity on the beaches.
-By the time summer holidays start, many of Spain’s beaches look pretty full.
+While parts of Spain in the north might be hit by snow, deluges of rain and strong winds, other areas, mainly in the southern half of the peninsula, can be basked in glorious sunshine and unexpectedly high temperatures.
+This means that beaches become busy fairly quickly.
+During public holidays and the summer break, many of Spain’s beaches look pretty full.

-Percheles Beach is a much quieter and peaceful location with plenty going for it despite its lack of services compared to the other beaches.
-It is one of the few virgin expanses left in the area and is surrounded by palm trees, sand dunes, rocks and grassy vegetation.
-There are no high-rise hotels lining the seafront or gaudy bars and restaurants.
-In fact, the only things that you can see around you are sea, sand and blue sky.
+Percheles Beach in Murcia is a very peaceful location with plenty going for it, despite its lack of services.
+The beach itself is full of palm trees and sand dunes – there are no high-rise hotels or gaudy bars lining the seafront.
+In fact, it’s the perfect place to visit if all you want to see is sea, sand, and blue sky.
 The golden sand is very fine and the sea is generally calm.
-Percheles Beach is actually a fan-shaped cove and measures just under 300m long and 84m wide.
-This is a great place to relax, unwind, and forget about your busy life elsewhere.
+Percheles Beach is actually a fan-shaped cove, measuring just under 300m long and 84m wide.
+This is a great place to relax, unwind, and forget about the chaos of life.

 Playa de las Palmeras

-This is a stunning little horseshoe-shaped cove that gets busy with the locals at the height of the summer, despite the fact that it is fairly isolated and out of the way.
-The sandy beach is surrounded by rocks, which makes it a great area for snorkeling, and, to gain access to it, you have to pass through a tunnel located at the Puerto de Santa Lucía.
-There are a good number of services including a children’s play area and an excellent bar and restaurant that prepares some of the best fresh seafood dishes in the area.
+Cala Cortina is a gorgeous little horseshoe-shaped cove that gets busy with the locals at the height of summer.
+The sandy beach sits between several which makes it a great area for snorkeling.
+To access the beach, you pass through a tunnel at the Puerto de Santa Lucía.
+There are a good number of services including a children’s play area and an excellent bar and restaurant with some of the best seafood dishes in Spain.

-This is also an urban beach and is busy during the summer months, but the little village of La Azohía on the Costa Cálida has retained its enchantment as a tiny fishing village sitting in an area of beautiful natural surroundings.
-The beach itself is only 800m long and 8m wide, yet it is an idyllic setting, and when contemplating its palm tree zones you could easily be transported to somewhere in the Caribbean instead.
-And just like in tropical climes, the water here in La Azohía is also crystal-clear and warm.
-This beach also provides visitors with numerous services and is therefore popular with families with young children.
+La Azohía is home to another of Murcia’s urban beaches.
+Although it gets busy during the summer months, this fishing village on the Costa Cálida retains its enchanting quality.
+The beach itself is only 800m long and 8m wide, but it’s an idyllic setting.
+Indeed, its palm trees almost make you feel like you’re in the Caribbean.
+And just like in tropical climes, the water in La Azohía is also crystal clear and warm.
+This beach also provides visitors with numerous amenities and is therefore popular with families with young children.

-The Playa de la Carolina, or de los Ingleses as it is sometimes referred to, is an extraordinary beach on so many levels.
-It has been designated as a Protected Area of Natural Landscape, and from the sand you can see the city of Águilas, which sits 5km south, and its castle.
-The surrounding rocks and dunes provide a natural barrier from the wind, which means that this beach is often much more pleasant than many others on a not-so-nice and windy day.
-The water is very warm here and entering it during the summer is like taking a warm bath.
-There is a bar there and a restaurant, but very little else.
-Nevertheless, this is still one of the prettiest small beaches on this stretch of coast.
+The Playa de la Carolina, or de los Ingleses as some call it, is an extraordinary beach.
+Not far from Águilas, it’s pleasant on a windy day, as the surrounding rocks and dunes provide a natural barrier from the wind.
+The water is very warm – almost like taking a bath.
+Apart from a bar and a restaurant, there are very few facilities.
+Nevertheless, this is still one of the prettiest small beaches on this stretch of Murcia.

-The Playa de Paraíso, or Paradise Beach in English, is a beautiful stretch of golden, fine sandy beach, with clean water that only gets deep after about 100m.
-It is located on the Mar Menor, an area of warm salty water known for its healing properties.
-Located close to the salt lakes, this beach and the water around it is also said to help those suffering from arthritic joints, inflammation and poor skin.
-This beach is excellent for families and offers a whole host of varied services including plenty of watersports activities and places to eat and drink.
+The Playa de Paraíso is a beautiful stretch of fine, golden sandy beach, with clear water that is shallow right up to 100m out to sea.
+It is on the Mar Menor, an area of warm salty water which is said to have healing properties.
+Close to the salt lakes, this beach and the water around it apparently help those suffering from arthritic joints, inflammation, and skin complaints.
+This beach is excellent for families and offers a host of services, including plenty of water-sports and places to eat and drink.

-This spectacular little cove shaped like a shell is only 150m long with 25m of fine, golden sand.
-The water is bright turquoise in colour and very shallow.
-Cala de los Cocederos is very isolated and out of the way, yet while the beach isn’t overcrowded by any stretch of the mind, people will take the trouble to drive down the dusty lane to the car park situated just 50m from the sand.
-The area is very sheltered from the wind and the waves, making it very peaceful and calm to come here for a few hours.
+This spectacular, remote little cove is only 150m long with 25m of golden sand.
+The water is bright turquoise and very shallow.
+While the beach isn’t overcrowded, people take the trouble to drive down the dusty lane to the car park just 50m from the sand.
+The area is sheltered from the wind and the waves, making it peaceful and calm.
 What’s exciting about this place is that the surrounding rocks are all full of natural caves that used to be inhabited during the summer or used as shelter from the weather by fishermen.
-Nearby there are other coves and beaches, some of which are much larger, but Cala de los Cocederos just has that extra something special.
-Despite the fact that it is isolated, there is a bar nearby and a few other services.
+Despite its remoteness, there is a bar nearby and a few other services.